atoomnetmarc/LED-Strip-clock/README.md

 # Schematic

-The [circuit](Kicad/LED%20Strip%20clock.pdf) recycles the same TPIC6B595 power shift registers and drops the ATmega328 and DS3231 for a ESP8266.
+The [circuit](Kicad/LED%20Strip%20clock.pdf) recycles the same TPIC6B595 power shift registers and changes the ATmega328 for a ESP8266 and the DS3231 for a DS3231MZ.
 A 74HCT244 buffer translates between the 3.3V outputs of the ESP8266 and the 5V inputs of the shift register.
 The original circuit has a rotary encoder to set the light intensity and the current time.
 The new circuit will only use the rotary encoder to set the light intensity.

 ![](led%20strip%20clock%20pcb-render.jpg)

+My [Kicad library](https://github.com/atoomnetmarc/ATOOMNETKICAD) is used in this project.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)